 Can you grow cannabis in Myanmar?

-Cannabis is grown widely in Myanmar.
-Despite this fact, it is illegal to cultivate it in the country.
+Cannabis is grown in Myanmar, although, it is currently illegal under the Narcotic Drugs and Psychotropic Substances Law.
 If found guilty of growing it (even just a few plants), the offender may be punished with a prison sentence of a minimum of five years.
 This extends to a maximum of 10 years and may also include a fine.

 Is CBD legal in Myanmar?